JeroSQ/MazeGen/README.md

 ----------

 Using the mazegen.Maze() consctructor, create your maze with your desired height and width as keyword arguments.
-To generate your random maze, simply call generate() on your maze object.
+To generate your random maze, simply call generate() on your maze object passing as an argument the method you'd like to use.
+Supported methods are:

+-DFS(recursive back-tracker)
+-Hunt and Kill

+To select a method use this notation: your_maze_object.method where your_maze_object is the object you created with mazegen.Maze() and the method is DFS or HUNTKILL

 exporter.py functions: